pschaeflein/BlogArticles/Intro to JSON/article.md

 }
 ~~~

-While `"` and `\` are the only characters you need to escape, you can also insert UTF-16 code into your JSON strings in the format \uXXXX... but then, you could just include the Unicode character in your JSON.
+While `"` and `\` are the only characters you _need_ to escape, [a number of others are available](https://developpaper.com/escape-and-unicode-encoding-in-json-serialization/).
+You can also insert UTF-16 (Unicode character codes) into your JSON strings in the format \uXXXX, or you can just include Unicode characters in your JSON.

 ~~~JSON
 {